 Plain Vanilla Games shutdown

-In August 2016, Plain Vanilla Games announced it would be ceasing operations in Iceland and that all 36 employees would be terminated.
+In August 2016, Plain Vanilla Games announced it would cease operations in Iceland and that all 36 employees would be terminated.

 Glu Mobile acquisition and shutdown

 With dwindling user interest and needing a new owner, Fridriksson sold QuizUp to Glu Mobile for $7.5 million in December 2016.

 The total sale amount stemmed from a prior round of investment funding from Glu Mobile, including an option to acquire Plain Vanilla Games at a pre-determined price.

 After Glu Mobile also acquired the rights to QuizUp, the game ran more or less in maintenance mode for almost five years before an announcement in early 2021 that it would be shut down.